archoncloud/archoncloud-go/README.md

 On first run, a `registration.txt` file is also created with default entries.
 This will be used to register with the blockchain.
 Fill in the empty items with a text editor.
 The most important are the min ask values `GasPerGByte` and `WeiPerByte`.
 These will be used by the network when picking storage providers to upload to.
-Note that for Neo, the pay is in *CGAS*, not *GAS*, but *CGAS* is convertible one to one to *GAS*.
+Note that for Neo, the pay is in *CGAS*, not *GAS*, but *CGAS* is convertible one-to-one to *GAS*.
 Once registered, you can re-register at a later time with different values, if needed.
+The client will decide which storage providers to upload to based on the min ask, trying to minimize the cost.

 ## Client